 Accounting and payroll software make bookkeeping a breeze.
 It is also much easier to track deductibles and file tax returns.
 Use a well-known brand such as QuickBooks or Sage and your accountant will have no problems auditing your books at year-end.

 Always keep your business expenses separate.
 Otherwise, you could end up missing valuable deductibles when working on taxes or make a claim for something that is not a business expense.
 It’s also hard work for an accountant to try and separate your personal finance from your business.
 It will take extra time and likely cost more money.

 #3.
 Make Sure You Know Your Deductibles

-Many of your business expenses are tax deductible.
+Many of your business expenses are tax deductible and easily calculated with free online tax tools.
 If you use a home office, you can claim for a portion of your everyday expenses.
 Do you drive business miles?
 If so, you can deduct a percentage of the cost of gas, maintenance, and even insurance.
 You can even claim a 50% deduction for meals that are business related.